East Elmhurst, Queens: Government

 Politically, East Elmhurst is represented by parts of the 21st (Francisco Moya), 22nd (Tiffany Cabán), and 25th Districts (Shekar Krishnan) in the New York City Council.

 In the New York State Legislature, East Elmhurst in the State Senate is part of District 13 with Jessica Ramos as current senator.
-In the State Assembly, the lower half of the legislature, East Elmhurst is a part of District 34 (Assemblywoman Jessica González-Rojas) and District 35 (Assemblyman Jeffrion Aubry).
+In the State Assembly, the lower half of the legislature, East Elmhurst is a part of District 34 (Assemblywoman Jessica González-Rojas) and District 35 (Assemblywoman Larinda Hooks).

 Education

 Public schools

 New York City Department of Education operates District 30 public schools in the area.
 P.S.
 127 Aerospace Science Magnet School is an elementary school for grades PK-8.
 East Elmhurst Community School serves students PK-3.
 Also in East Elmhurst is the application school, I.S.
 227 Louis Armstrong Middle School (grades 5–8), for Queens residents.
 A small section of the neighborhood is zoned for a separate district in Whitestone, causing some children to attend P.S.
 21 for elementary and J.H.S 185 for middle school.